AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Analysis

 A practical question is whether \adarubric preference pairs generated on one benchmark can improve performance on a \emph{different} benchmark.
 Table~\ref{tab:transfer} evaluates this cross-domain scenario.

 \adarubric cross-domain performance ($31.2$ TB, $24.6$ WA) substantially exceeds Prometheus in-domain performance ($21.4$, $21.0$), demonstrating that adaptive rubric scoring teaches generalisable quality preferences that transfer across task families.
+The combined training setting (WA+TB$\to$AB: $32.7\%$) approaches in-domain performance ($34.1\%$), confirming that multi-source adaptive rubric signals are complementary rather than conflicting.
 This is a direct consequence of the rubric \emph{generation from task descriptions}: the evaluator learns to assess goal-directed reasoning quality regardless of domain.